-Prior to the arrival of Mike Feminis in 1999, Saint Xavier football had won just eight games in its six-year history.
-Over the last 14 seasons, the Cougars have amassed a 127-43 record, won the 2011 NAIA Football National Championship, captured the Mid-States Football Association (MSFA) Mideast League title outright in 2009 & 2010, shared the MSFA title six of the last 11 seasons and qualified for the NAIA postseason in 2002, 2005, 2006, 2007, 2009, 2010, 2011 and 2012.
-The 2011 NAIA national championship was the first national title for the University in any sport in its 42-year history.
+Prior to the arrival of Mike Feminis in 1999, Saint Xavier University Football had won just eight games in its six-year history.
+Over the last 16 seasons, the Cougars have amassed a 151-54 record, won the 2011 NAIA Football National Championship, captured the Mid-States Football Association (MSFA) Mideast League title outright in 2009 & 2010, shared the MSFA title seven of the last 14 seasons and qualified for the NAIA postseason 10 times since 2002.
+The 2011 NAIA national championship was the first national title for the University in any sport in program history.

 Under Feminis, winning is the norm as SXU has established itself as one of the premier small college football programs in the country.
-Since 2006, the Cougars have won more games (78-15) than any of the 32 college football institutions in Illinois and rank third among the 90 football institutions in the NAIA.
-In 2013, Saint Xavier will shoot for its 14th straight winning season.
+Since 2000, the Cougars have won more games (147) than any of the 35 college football institutions in Illinois and rank second among the 87 NAIA football institutions.
+In 2016, SXU shoots for its 10th playoff berth in the last 12 years.

 Feminis earned a bachelor’s degree in journalism/communications from St. Francis in 1990 and a master’s in physical education/athletic administration from the University of Illinois-Chicago (UIC) in 1993.
-He most recently served as president of the NAIA Coaches Association from 2007-08 and has been a member of the NAIA Raters Committee since 2000.
+He served as president of the NAIA Coaches Association from 2007-08 and been on the NAIA Raters Committee since 2000.

 Feminis resides in Plainfield with his wife, Meredith, and daughters, Gianna, Francesca and Sophia.